odoo/documentation/point_of_sale/posbox/index.rst

 * **Scale**: Connect your scale and power it on.

 * **Ethernet**: If you do not wish to use Wi-Fi, plug in the Ethernet cable.
-Make sure this will connect the posbox to the same network as your POS device.
+Make sure this will connect the POSBox to the same network as your POS device.

 * **Wi-Fi**: If you do not wish to use Ethernet, plug in a Linux